guillep/GitHub/GitHub-Issues.package/GHIssueEditor.class/README.md

 Public API and Key Messages

 - See the API documentation at https://developer.github.com/v3/issues/#edit-an-issue
-- closeIssue or openIssue: close or open the issue.
+- close or open: close or open the issue.
 - Use GHIssue>>editor or use self class>>on: with a GHIssue as parameter to instantiate me.

 issue editor